aims-ks/atlasmapper/README.md

 More info
 ---------

-For more info, consult the AtlasMapper project page.
+For more info, consult the <a href="http://atlasmapper.org/">AtlasMapper website</a>.

 Building the AtlasMapper from Source
 ------------------------------------